ganeti/ganeti/doc/design-2.0.rst

 The parameter changes will have impact on the OpCodes, especially on the following ones:

-- OpCreateInstance, where the new hv and be parameters will be sent as dictionaries; note that all hv and be parameters are now optional, as the values can be instead taken from the cluster
+- ``OpCreateInstance``, where the new hv and be parameters will be sent as dictionaries; note that all hv and be parameters are now optional, as the values can be instead taken from the cluster
-- OpQueryInstances, where we have to be able to query these new parameters; the syntax for names will be ``hvparam/$NAME`` and ``beparam/$NAME`` for querying an individual parameter out of one dictionary, and ``hvparams``, respectively ``beparams``, for the whole dictionaries
+- ``OpQueryInstances``, where we have to be able to query these new parameters; the syntax for names will be ``hvparam/$NAME`` and ``beparam/$NAME`` for querying an individual parameter out of one dictionary, and ``hvparams``, respectively ``beparams``, for the whole dictionaries
-- OpModifyInstance, where the the modified parameters are sent as dictionaries
+- ``OpModifyInstance``, where the the modified parameters are sent as dictionaries

 Additionally, we will need new OpCodes to modify the cluster-level